 Todos Medical Supports Long COVID Awareness Day

-/EIN News/ -- NEW YORK, NY, ALPHARETTA, GA and TEL AVIV, ISRAEL, March 15, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Todos Medical, Ltd. (OTCQB: TOMDF), a comprehensive medical diagnostics and related solutions company, today announced its support for International Long COVID Awareness Day.
+NEW YORK, NY, ALPHARETTA, GA and TEL AVIV, ISRAEL, March 15, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Todos Medical, Ltd. TOMDF, a comprehensive medical diagnostics and related solutions company, today announced its support for International Long COVID Awareness Day.
 Todos Medical is fully aligned with the Long COVID community and its effort to boost awareness, as well as calls for additional resources to be invested to fight this potentially debilitating condition.

 Social media platforms around the world are hosting special online events, highlighting the impact this disease has had on everyday living.
 The hashtags #LongCovid and #LongCovidAwarenessDay are being circulated to facilitate much needed dialogue on the topic.